ost-cas-fee-adv-22-23/app-helloworld/README.md

 - Add reload button for new mumbles
 - Add unit and integration tests
 - Refactor some componenets in storybook
+- Add further vital checks as github actions workflow for the application

 ## Authors